 Any contribution, big or small, makes an incredible impact.

 The Institute team is very grateful to community members who share the vision for medical advancements for the health and wellbeing of their society.

 There are many ways you, your family, friends and workplace can get involved from events that include charity golf days, ladies luncheons and fun runs, workplace giving, In Memory or In Celebration donations – 100% of funds raised go towards world-class community-driven medical research.

 Venue:Camden Lakeside Golf and Country Club

-2018 marks our fifth year and we hope you can join us at this dynamic event.
+The annual International Women’s Day Luncheon, held in March, celebrates Women in Science.
+2019 will mark our sixth year and we hope you can join us at this dynamic event.

 Venue:Ingham Institute, 1 Campbell Street, Liverpool